sabyahsan/Youtube-test/README.md

 ## License:

-This code is distributed under GPL v.
-3.
+This code is distributed under MIT License.